 The record was finished in the home studio, as well a couple Philadelphia studios, including Waking Studio(owned by producer Bill Moriarty) where the single “Got Caught Up” was recorded.
 This song was written while out in California writing with friend Shelby Lynne.

 The current band is Fred Berman(Amos Lee), James Balga(The Excerpts, Botswanas) – Drums, Tony Reyes(TLC, Cee-Lo Green)-Bass, PD-Guitar/Vocals.

 Pete Donnelly, who was a member of the legendary band NRBQ, is also a founding and active member of The Figgs, which has a world-wide fan base, a hearty discography, and has toured and recorded several times with Graham Parker.

 As the ever active bass player and song writer in The Figgs, founded in Saratoga Springs, N.Y. in 1987, Donnelly has spent the better part of the past 25 years touring with the band, as well as a number of other artists such as Soul Asylum, Mike Viola & The Candy Butchers and Tommy Stinson.

 Living in the Philadelphia area for the past decade, when not on the road, Pete Donnelly has been performing, engineering and/or producing for a variety of artists, including G. Love, Death Vessel, Carsie Blanton, John Legend, The Capitol Years and Amos Lee.

-Built upon catchy and sturdy melodies, and played with a genuine sense of care, Donnelly’s new songs are testaments to his artistry, each inspired in part by all of the musicians he’s had an opportunity to work with.
+Pete’s Music is built upon sturdy pop melodies, and played with a genuine sense of care, Donnelly’s songs are testaments to his artistry.